The Story of the We Make Transition!

 Some examples of the transition arena results:

-• Trondheim municipality, federal state of Bremen, Vidzeme region and Hämeenkyrö municipality had the focus on promoting local food (Bremen and Vidzeme especially organic food).
-In all locations the idea of involving various food stakeholders from all levels to enhance sustainable local food system was adapted at strategic level (e.g. Vidzeme regional food strategy, Bremen food strategy, Hämeenkyrö climate plan).
+- Trondheim municipality, federal state of Bremen, Vidzeme region and Hämeenkyrö municipality had the focus on promoting local food (Bremen and Vidzeme especially organic food).
 Vidzeme region empowered local actors to co-create Bioregion with actions for promoting organic local food in schools, organising farm visits for children and improving cooking skills.
-An annual Bioregion Forum was started and the region achieved international visibility with the Bioregion brand that engages local actors.
+An annual Bioregion Forum was started and the region achieved international visibility with the co-created Bioregion brand that engages local actors.
+In all locations the idea of involving various food stakeholders to enhance sustainable local food system was adapted at strategic level (e.g. Vidzeme regional food strategy, Bremen food strategy, Hämeenkyrö climate plan).

-• In Tampere the Culture Center of Sustainable Life -pilot that was co-created by the city and various local actors in a vacant urban space received plenty of good feedback and the Center will get support from the city also after the project.
-It provides an excellent model of a community building space with urban farming and repair workshops that welcome all citizens of different ages and backgrounds.
+- In Tampere the Culture Center of Sustainable Life -pilot was co-created by the city and various local actors in a vacant urban space.
+The pilot received plenty of good feedback and the Center will get financial support from the city also after the project.
+It provides an excellent model of a community building open space with urban farming, art exhibitions and workshops that welcome all citizens of different ages and backgrounds.
 The idea is that anyone can feel welcomed in meaningful activities, no matter of societal status or political thinking.
 Culture and art exhibitions attract various people to join.

-• In Uusikaupunki the local group of biodiversity promoters was created and will continue meetings and activities in cooperation with the city.
-Informational signs designed to raise awareness of biodiversity in unmanaged private yards were produced and distributed to locals.
+- In Uusikaupunki the local group of biodiversity promoters was created and will continue meetings and activities in cooperation with the city.
+Informational signs designed to raise awareness about biodiversity in private yards were produced and distributed to locals.

-A manual for practical use of the transition arena method
+1) A manual and pp-presentation for practical use of the transition arena method

-As the main outcome, We make transition! project produced a manual for applying the transition arena method in a simple and practical way to enhance common ground and cooperation between local actors from different levels.
-The manual helps any actor to implement the key elements of transition arena process.
+As the main outcome, We make transition! project produced a manual and pp-presentation for applying the transition arena method in a simple and practical way to enhance common ground and cooperation among local public-civic-business actors.
+The manual helps to design a participatory process, tailor and implement the key elements of the transition arena.

-We make transition! project invited a group of change agents from the Baltic Sea region to co-create a sustainable vision about how does the sustainable future 2035 looks from the grassroot point of view.
+We make transition! project invited a group of change agents from the Baltic Sea Region to co-create a sustainable vision about how does the sustainable future look from the grassroot point of view.
 The publication also includes recommendations for local authorities and decision-makers.

-Case studies compile 18 inspiring success stories related to social sustainability, circular economy, biodiversity, sustainable food and lifestyle from six Baltic Sea region countries.
-It showcases the power of civil society initiatives and reveal the fundamental value of active civil society for social innovations and sustainability.
+Case studies compile 18 inspiring success stories related to social sustainability, circular economy, biodiversity, sustainable food and lifestyle from six Baltic Sea Region countries.
+It showcases the power of civil society initiatives and reveal the value of active civil society in enhancing social innovations and sustainability.